-Co-Curricular Activities College Bowl Team
+College Bowl Team

-A group organized for the promotion of academic excellence, this group competes in statewide competitions with teams from other two-year colleges and assists with the organization and promotion of high school scholars' teams.
-Admission to the group is by faculty selection based on grade point average.
+The SU College Bowl Team is organized to promote academic excellence.
+The team competes in statewide competitions against other two-year colleges and helps organize and promote high school scholars' teams.
+Membership is by faculty selection and is based on academic performance, including grade point average.

-Music
+Music Programs

-The Southern Union Singers is a show choir group which gives concerts both at the College and in surrounding communities during each academic year.
-This group is open to all students by consent of the instructor with admission based on musical ability and previous musical experience.
+The Southern Union Singers is a show choir group that performs concerts both at the College and in surrounding communities during each academic year.
+Membership is open to all students with the consent of the instructor, and admission is based on musical ability and prior experience.
+The Southern Union Sound is a select group of singers and dancers chosen from the Southern Union Singers.
+This ensemble performs concerts both on campus and within the College community.